bay0624/web-scraping-challenge/README.md

 ![Mission_to_Mars](https://github.com/bay0624/web-scraping-challenge/blob/main/mission_to_mars.png)

 ## Technologies
-- <b>Beautiful Soup & Splinter</b>: For webscraping the data from various websites.
+- <b>Beautiful Soup & Splinter</b>: For scraping the data from various websites.
 - <b>Flask</b>: For building the web application.
 - <b>HTML & Bootstrap (CSS)</b>: For designing and styling the web page.
 - <b>PyMongo</b>: For interacting with the Mongo Database.